 My favorite thing to see in South Africa was all the Mandela statues, paintings, photos, or street art installations.
-Mandela, or Madiba, was a revolutionary of the apartheid era and quite possibly one of the greatest men of all time.
+Nelson Mandela, or Madiba, was a revolutionary of the apartheid era and quite possibly one of the greatest men of all time.
 Don’t know much about him yet?
-Just wait until you get to SA for that to change, or just watch one of the many movies about his life.
+Just wait until you get to SA for that to change, or watch one of the many movies about his life.

 We’d suggest taking anything a doctor from another country says with a serious grain of salt and doing some of your own research before visiting.
-Always factor in where you are going in South Africa and the season you are traveling (rainy vs dry are two very different times).
+Always factor in when and where you are going in South Africa and the season you are traveling (rainy vs. dry are two very different times).

 Get a Power Converter

-We ended up not having the right adapter and had to go track one down once we realized at 10 p.m. the night we arrived.
+We did not have the right adapter and had to go track one down once we realized at 10 p.m. the night we arrived.
+Which wasn’t ideal.
 Remember what I told you about “The Purge-y” feeling above?

 Drink the Water!

+If you are truly worried about your vacation in South Africa, we always travel with a Grayl GeoPress, which filters out 99.99% of bacteria.
 If you want something else to drink besides water, then the Stellenbosch region has some of the best and cheapest wine we have found in the world.